 The Early Years Centre and the Wandsworth Autism Advisory Service (WAAS) supports schools, settings and families in Wandsworth to achieve the best possible outcomes for children and young people with autism.
 These services support education settings to enable all children with Autism/ social communication disorders to achieve their full potential.

 In addition, we offer Attention and Listening Skills programmes, as well as Learning through Music programme which develops listening and turn taking skills, as well as supporting self esteem and confidence.

 Social, Emotional and Mental Health

 We want every child at St. Michael’s to feel happy, healthy and safe.
 We offer various social and emotional support programmes to support children who may be experiencing difficulties at home or with school life.
-These include: Nurture groups, Friendship groups, Social Skills programmes, Self Esteem programmes, Bereavement support, Lego Therapy and Behaviour, Anger or Anxiety Management, and sessions are usually delivered by our Specialist Teaching Assistant.
+These include: Nurture groups, Friendship groups, Social Skills programmes, Self Esteem programmes, Bereavement support, Lego Therapy and Behaviour, Anger or Anxiety Management.
+Sessions are delivered by our trained and experienced Specialist Teaching Assistants.

-We also work closely with services such as the Early Years Centre, Pupil Referral Unit and CAMHS (Child and Adolescent Mental Health Service) to ensure children have effective support and barriers to learning are removed or reduced.
+We also work closely with services such as the Early Years Centre, Pupil Referral Unit and CAMHS (Child and Adolescent Mental Health Service) to ensure children have effective support so that barriers to learning are identified and overcome.

 Sensory and/ or Physical Needs

 St. Michael’s school is well support by Wandsworth Visual Impairment and Hearing Impairment Services.
 Some children are on special programmes of support, devised, monitored and assessed by these services, and these programmes are usually carried out by the child’s Pupil Support or class Teaching Assistant.

 We are also supported by the Occupational Therapy Service, which can help children with fine motor skills, gross motor skills and sensory processing difficulties.